The first page of the fact sheet of hot peppers.

 • 2 cloves garlic

-Leave small peppers whole or quarter and flatten large peppers.
+To prepare: Leave small peppers whole or quarter and flatten large peppers.
 If preferred, remove pepper skins by blanching in boiling water or blistering in the oven, then peel.
-Stuff peppers into jars, leaving 1/2-inch of headspace.
+Stuff peppers into hot jars, leaving ½-inch headspace.
 Mix the vinegar, water, salt, sugar and garlic.
 Bring the solution to a boil and simmer for 10 minutes.
-Remove garlic and pour the hot solution over peppers in their jars, leaving 1/2-inch of headspace.
-Adjust lids and process for the time that is appropriate for your altitude using Table 1.
+Remove garlic and pour the hot solution over peppers in their jars, leaving ½-inch headspace.
+Remove air bubbles; adjust headspace if needed.
+Wipe jar rims with clean paper towel, adjust lids and process (see table that follows for recommended processing times).

 Canning